harness/developer-hub/docs/platform/2_Delegates/delegate-reference/common-delegate-profile-scripts.md

 You can add any commands supported on the host/container/pod running the delegate.
 Linux shell commands are most common.
 If `kubectl`, Helm, or Docker is running on the host/container/pod where you install the delegate, then you can use their commands.
 Kubernetes and Docker delegates include Helm.

-The base image for the delegate is Ubuntu 18.04 or later.
+The base image for the delegate uses Ubuntu 18.04 or later.
 This means you can use any default Ubuntu package in delegate script.

 #### Harness Delegate